chef/chef-web-docs/content/config_rb.md

 `config_log_location`

-:   New in ChefDK 1.2.
-Sets the default value of `log_location` in the
+:   Sets the default value of `log_location` in the client.rb file of
-    client.rb file of the node being bootstrapped.
+    the node being bootstrapped.
 Possible values are `/path/to/log_location`, `STDOUT`, `STDERR`, `:win_evt` and
     `:syslog`.
 For example: